apache/struts-site/source/announce-2024.md

   Skip to: <a href="announce-2023">Announcements - 2023</a>
 </p>

+#### 10 December 2024 - CVE-2024-53677 File upload logic is flawed {#a20241210}

+The Apache Struts group recommends upgrading to Apache Struts version 6.4.0 at least and migrating to the [new file upload](core-developers/action-file-upload) mechanism to mitigate potential security vulnerability when using deprecated [FileUploadInterceptor](core-developers/file-upload-interceptor).

+> Please read the Security Bulletin [S2-067](https://cwiki.apache.org/confluence/display/WW/S2-067) to find more
+> details about this security vulnerability

+**All developers are strongly advised to perform this upgrade.**

+Should any issues arise with your use of any version of the Struts framework, please post your comments to the user list, and, if appropriate, file [a tracking ticket]({{ site.jira_url }}).

+You can download the latest version from our [download](download.cgi#struts-ga) page.

 #### 17 November 2024 - Apache Struts version 6.7.0 General Availability {#a20241117}

 The Apache Struts group is pleased to announce that Apache Struts version 6.6.7 is available as a "General Availability"